Do you look around your home and think, “My house is a disgusting mess!”

 I love this quotes from Joshua Becker, “If everything is special, nothing is special.”

-Now that the clutter is cleared up, it’s time to start cleaning.
-You’ll go fast if you have the right tools.
+Now that the clutter is cleared up, it’s time to clean.
+Start with the dishes.

-So make some discoing about your dishware.
-If you have too much, get rid of what you don’t really need.
+If you have too many dishes, get rid of what you don’t really need.
 Then fill up the dishwasher and wash the rest by hand.

 It’s helpful to wash dishes by likeness.
 Before washing, divide up your dirty dishes: silverware, plates, bowls, cups, pots and pans.
 Then wash all of the silverware at one time.
 All of the plates at one time and so on.